 (d) whether or not, in all the circumstances, the carrying out of further action for the purposes of this Act in relation to the allegation is justified or is in the public interest.

+(4) As an aspect of the serious misconduct function, the Commission may help public authorities to prevent serious misconduct by doing the following —

+(a) analysing the information it gathers in performing the serious misconduct function, including the intelligence gathered in support of investigations into serious misconduct;

+(b) analysing systems used within public authorities to prevent serious misconduct;

+(c) providing information to, consulting with, and making recommendations to, public authorities about ways to prevent serious misconduct;

+(d) generally increasing the capacity of public authorities to prevent serious misconduct by providing advice and training to those authorities and, if asked, to other entities;

+(e) reporting on ways to prevent and combat serious misconduct.

 [Section 18 inserted by No. 78 of 2003 s.
-11.]
+11; amended by No. 35 of 2014 s.
+10.]

 19. Functions in relation to Police Royal Commission